maslinych/noske-alt/README.md

 ### ChangeLog

+* `2.130.1-alt4-1` 2/05/2023 — Bugfix release

+  * FIX: a workaround for aligned corpora compilation: compilecorp is ran twice, first with --no-alignsizes (to compile indices) then with --recompile-sizes (to compile aligned sizes)

 * `2.130.1-alt4` 31/03/2023 — Bugfix release

   * FIX: attribute values in layered display will keep their vertical position (layer)